rdguez-mariano/fast_imas_IPOL/README.md

 ### Adaptive coverings

-All these IMAS methods can also be used as [https://github.com/rdguez-mariano/fast_imas_IPOL/tree/master/adaptiveIMAS](Adaptive IMAS methods).
+All these IMAS methods can also be used as [Adaptive IMAS methods](https://github.com/rdguez-mariano/fast_imas_IPOL/tree/master/adaptiveIMAS).
 Follow the instructions in that link to get ready with adaptive coverings.

 ### Reading Geospatial Data
 In order to read geospatial data please use the following flags: